 Emily Fox is a DevOps enthusiast, security unicorn, and advocate for Women in Technology.
 She promotes the cross-pollination of development and security practices.
-She has worked in security for over 12 years to drive a cultural change where security is unobstructive, natural, and accessible to everyone.
-Her technical interests include containerization, automation, and promoting women in technology.
+She has worked in security for over 13 years to drive a cultural change where security is unobstructive, natural, and accessible to everyone.
+Her technical interests include containerization, least privilege, automation, and promoting women in technology.
 She holds a BS in Information Systems and an MS in cybersecurity.
 Serving as chair on the Cloud Native Computing Foundation’s (CNCF) Technical Oversight Committee (TOC) and co-chair for KubeCon+CloudNativeCon China 2021, Europe 2022, North America 2022, Europe 2023, and CloudNativeSecurityCon 2023, she is involved in a variety of open source communities and activities.

 I have been an active member of the TOC as a contributor from its inception.
 I have led and participated discussions on how to improve the impact of the CNCF through the TOC and its wider community as well as performed the due diligence around countless projects.
 I have seen the space of projects grow and fully understand the challenges associated with scaling projects while still trying to maintain legitimacy and fairness in this Cloud Native community.
 Being a committer to the Ambari project and contributor to Kubernetes, I have worked across industries and communities and am sought as a trusted advisor and technical architect for the Kubernetes Storage SIG.
 As part of the Storage SIG I helped establish an E2E testing framework focused on real use cases from customers and usability of the system.
 I have consulted with other Kubernetes SIGs from this work to help grow the ecosystem with the vision of a more stable environment.
 I am dedicated to open source and the growing of the cloud native community to incorporate the tools that make this ecosystem so powerful.
 I bring to the table the perspective of both a developer, tester and usability fanatic and continually reach across communities to accomplish these shared goals.
 My history of working for both Apple and Red Hat gives me a fully holistic view I can contribute to evaluating and identifying technologies to continue to grow our Cloud Native community.